Companies need workers.

 According to the Labor Department, employers added 253,000 jobs in April from the previous month’s revised increase of 236,000 jobs after economists predicted a slowdown in jobs added.
 The unemployment rate fell to 3.4% and has changed little from the prior month.
 The Black unemployment rate also fell three-tenths from 5.0% to 4.7%, lessening the gap between White and Black workers.

 Wage growth accelerated over the month, which economists did not expect.
-In addition, industries that saw an increase in jobs were professional and business services, health care, leisure and hospitality.
+In addition, industries that saw increased jobs were professional and business services, health care, leisure, and hospitality.
 Jobs sectors such as retail trade, warehousing, and wholesale trade saw little to no change.
-Industries expected to be affected by higher interest rates like construction and manufacturing recovered from the pullback in March.
+Industries expected to be affected by higher interest rates, like construction and manufacturing, recovered from the pullback in March.

-He said the recession will happen over the next 12 months due to a lag impact of Federal Reserve rate hikes.
-He says we are just beginning to feel the impact of high interest rates now.
+He said the recession would happen over the next 12 months due to a lag impact of Federal Reserve rate hikes.
+He says we are just beginning to feel the effects of high-interest rates.

-An indication that recession may be beginning is that the jobs opening and labor turnover data reported that job openings have declined and layoffs have increased which may affect everyone especially minorities because in a recession Black and Latino are first one fired.
+An indication that the recession may be beginning is that the jobs opening and labor turnover data reported that job openings have declined and layoffs have increased, which may affect everyone, especially minorities, because, in a recession, Black and Latinos are the first ones fired.

 “It is very likely that Blacks and Hispanics are going to be more affected in terms of unemployment rate, and also in terms of the time that takes individuals that have become unemployed to find another job,” said Alfonso Flores-Lagunes, an economic professor at Syracuse University.

-The report also shows that Labor force participation, at 62.6 percent rate, remained unchanged in the month of April.
-The report shows people are still looking for work, but there is “scarcity of labor in the US economy that is impacting business,”said Kenneth Kim, an senior economist at KPMG.
+The report also shows that Labor force participation, at a 62.6 percent rate, remained unchanged in April.
+The report shows people are still looking for work, but there is a “scarcity of labor in the US economy that is impacting business,” said Kenneth Kim, a senior economist at KPMG.

-Shirley Wilson, a daycare owner of Twinkling Little Stars And Night Care, located in Philadelphia– is having a hard time filling in jobs opening at her daycare she has owned for 14 years.
+Shirley Wilson, a daycare owner of Twinkling Little Stars And Night Care, located in Philadelphia, is having difficulty filling in jobs opening at the daycare she has owned for 14 years.

 “I’ve never seen nothing like it in my life, people don’t want to work in daycares,” said Wilson.

-She says it is very hard to hire younger workers because there is competition and daycares do not pay as much as other jobs.
+She says it is tough to hire younger workers because there is competition, and daycares pay less than other jobs.
 But she does have luck hiring older women for workers who make extra money to offset high prices.

-Since there are not enough workers to fill in positions, employers are anxious to hire.
-Terry Bankston, the director of the Career Services at Delaware State University, said employers are hired on the spot at Delaware State University Career Fair– to fill in positions .
-He said college students were able to find jobs quickly and two of the main sectors hiring were hospitality and tourism.
+The competition has made employers anxious to hire since there are not enough workers to fill positions.
+Terry Bankston, the director of the Career Services at Delaware State University, said employers are hiring on the spot at Delaware State University Career Fair– to fill in positions.
+He said college students could find jobs quickly, and hospitality and tourism were the two main sectors hiring.

 Since the job market remains tight and wages growth continues to rise, the Fed will make their decision after other data is released.